bensonrachellaw/Spark-BSP-SEL/README.md

 3 source ~/.bashrc

 ```
-if you don't want to compile the Spark-BSP-SEL source code project , you can download the `release` package directly and deploy.
+If you don't want to compile the Spark-BSP-SEL source code project , you can download the `release` package directly and deploy.

 ## Preview